nodejs/full-icu-npm/CONTRIBUTING.md

-# Contributing to `full-icu-npm`
+# Contributing to `full-icu`

-## What is `full-icu-npm`?
+## What is `full-icu`?
 International Components for Unicode (ICU) is an open-source project of mature C/C++ and Java libraries for Unicode support, software internationalization, and software globalization.
 ICU is widely portable to many operating systems and environments, and is an initiative of the [Unicode Consortium](https://home.unicode.org/).

 Node.js uses ICU to implement these features in native C/C++ code.
 The full ICU data set is provided in Node.js by default, and this module is how it is provisioned to node.
 It's resulting npm package is published [here](https://www.npmjs.com/package/full-icu).

 **We are thankful for Your interest in contributing to this effort!**